bearofbusiness/CPU-Simulator-GUI/readme.md

 ## CPU-Simulator GUI
-A grahical user interface application with these components: CPU Simulator, QR code and Barcode Generator.
+A graphical user interface application with these components: CPU Simulator, QR code and Barcode Generator.

 ## Usage